 Business Strategy

 Enron Credit’s core objective is to commoditise the unsecured trade credit market – a market historically opaque and inefficient – by providing pricing transparency and liquidity.
-In essense, the Company is commercializing Enron’s internally developed and market-leading credit processess and is pursuing the same business strategies which Enron has proven successful in other sectors; namely, applying its risk intermediation skills (i.e., market- making and risk management skills) and contractual expertise with its online transactional platform to provide market liquidity, standardization and transparency (see Appendix FF for an overview of Enron’s business-building credentials).
+In essense, the Company is commercializing Enron’s internally developed and market-leading credit processess and is pursuing the same business strategies which Enron has proven successful in other sectors; namely, applying its risk intermediation skills (i.e., market- making and risk management skills) and contractual expertise with its online transactional platform to provide market liquidity, standardization and transparency (see Appendix F for an overview of Enron’s business-building credentials).

 Enron Credit is pursuing the following strategies in order to achieve its objective: